-HIS 111 TECHNOLOGY AND CIVILIZATION I
+HIS 111 TECHNOLOGY AND CIVILIZATION I (3T) 3 credits

 This course introduces the interaction between technology and culture in World History from prehistoric times to 1750.
 While the course provides a basic survey of World History, primary emphasis is placed on technological change and its consequences.